 Impacts Impacts Before Mitigation Mitigation Measures Impacts Following Mitigation b.
 If monarch eggs and larvae are not present, any tropical milkweed populations in the project area should be replanted with native narrowleaf milkweed and other nectar-providing plants following construction activities.
 All tropical milkweed on the property will be assessed for the absence of monarch eggs and larvae and replaced with narrowleaf milkweed after construction.
-Significant to final p resource -2.1: Impacts to Oil Creek may be avoidable but are subject roject design.
-To protect sensitive and regulated aquatic as associated with Oil Creek, one of the following measures n-2.1a or BIO/mm-2.1b) shall be implemented: Less than significant approximately 0.3 acre of regulated aquatic resources associated with Oil Creek.
+BIO Impact 2: The project could directly and indirectly impact the riparian wetland habitat associated with Oil Creek during both construction and operation as a reconnaissance survey suggests there may be Significant BIO/mm-2.1: Impacts to Oil Creek may be avoidable but are subject to final project design.
+To protect sensitive and regulated aquatic resources associated with Oil Creek, one of the following measures (BIO/mm-2.1a or BIO/mm-2.1b) shall be implemented: ŭ approximately 0.3 acre of regulated aquatic resources associated with Oil Creek.
 Impacts during construction and operation could be significant.
 (CEQA Checklist Appendix G Threshold IV. b) a.
-OR b.
-If full avoidance of Oil Creek and a designated "no work" buffer is not possible after determination of final design, the following measures shall be required: A formal aquatic resources delineation shall be implemented to determine the jurisdictional boundaries of the Oil Creek feature.
-The delineation shall determine the limits of potentially regulated aquatic resources, the riparian features, and an appropriate buffer for protection (the "protected zone").
+Full avoidance of Oil Creek, including riparian habitats.
+To attain full avoidance of Oil Creek, construction and ground disturbance shall not occur within 125 feet of the centerline of Oil Creek.
+The limits of riparian habitat shall be flagged and construction fencing erected to clearly denote the limits of construction.
+No overnight staging of equipment or materials shall occur within the protected "no work" zone as delineated by the fencing.
+Storing, fueling, and equipment maintenance shall not occur in locations where spilled materials could potentially enter Oil Creek and its associated riparian habitat.
+Spill kits/absorbent clean-up materials shall be available onsite.
+All equipment and vehicles shall be checked and maintained daily to prevent spills of fuel, oil, and other hazardous materials.
+A designated staging area shall be established for vehicle/equipment parking and storage of fuel, lubricants, and solvents a minimum of 100 feet outside of the protected zone.
+All fueling and maintenance activities shall take place in the designated staging area. e OR If full avoidance of Oil Creek and a designated "no work" buffer is not possible after determination of final design, the following measures shall be required: i.
+A formal aquatic resources delineation shall be implemented to determine the jurisdictional boundaries of the Oil Creek feature.
+The delineation shall determine the limits of potentially regulated aquatic resources, the riparia features, and an appropriate buffer for protection (the "protected zone").
 The aquatic resources delineation shall identify all appropriate jurisdictional agencies and be used in securing all applicable permits prior to construction and after a